 Table 2 shows the DGVs for 99%, 95%, 90% and 80% species-protection values for aluminium in marine waters.
-The DGVs relate to total aluminium and protect species from both dissolved and precipitated forms of aluminium.
-The DGVs are well below the solubility limit of aluminium in seawater, and so the total concentration will comprise mostly dissolved aluminium up to an environmental concentration at least 500 μg/L. Therefore, a dissolved aluminium measurement (operationally defined as 0.45-μm-filtered measurement) of an environmental sample should be appropriate for comparison with the DGVs.
+The DGVs will protect species from both dissolved and precipitated forms of aluminium.
+Because the DGVs are well below the solubility limit of aluminium in seawater, the total concentration will comprise mostly dissolved aluminium up to an environmental concentration of approximately 500 μg/L. Therefore, a dissolved aluminium measurement (operationally defined as 0.45-μm-filtered measurement) of an environmental sample will be appropriate for comparison with the DGVs.
 This will ensure that non-bioavailable, mineralised forms of aluminium are not included in the sample measurement.
-However, total and possibly pH-2 extraction analyses (see Appendix C) would also be required if the objective was to characterise aluminium speciation in the seawater sample rather than to just compare the result with a DGV.
+However, total and possibly pH-2 (or pH 4) extraction analyses (see Appendix C) would also be required if the objective was to characterise aluminium speciation in the seawater sample rather than to just compare the result with a DGV.

 The 95% species-protection value is twice as high as the toxicity value for the most sensitive species, C. closterium.
 However, the available evidence suggests that this species is indeed extremely sensitive relative to most other species and is likely to truly lie below the lower 5th percentile of sensitivity.
-As such, the 95% species-protection DGV of 37 $\mu$ g/L should be used when assessing ecosystems that are slightly to moderately disturbed.
+As such, the 95% species-protection DGV of 37 μ g/L should be used when assessing ecosystems that are slightly to moderately disturbed.